 - Shipping.
 Finally the containers are shipped via sea-going vessel to the nearest ports for the receiving country.

-Although the US government is paying the cost of transportation, the involvement of the U. S. Government ends with the transportation.
+When the shipments first began, we were able to utilize a US government program that paid the cost of transportation.
+Any involvement of the U. S. Government ended with the transportation.
+Now that funds are not readily available, we have to raise funds for shipments most of the time.
 All shipments are sent to consignees in the receiving countries, and we strive to find a local missionary or congregations of the Lord’s Church to help distribute the items to those in greatest need.
 By distributing through the local churches, we are able to utilize the humanitarian aid to show the Biblical attitude of benevolence.
+When there is no local church to be used, we make sure that when it is distributed that everyone knows that the help is given by the Lord’s Church.

 If possible, every item is tagged with the statement that it is “given free by the church of Christ.”
-Others are noted by local distribution that the items came from the church of Christ in the U.S.
+Others are noted by local distribution that the items came from the Lord’s church.

 If you are interested in helping with this work, see the list of items suggested.
 We can then put you in touch with the closest collection site.